Weekly Gatherings:

 Bible Study,

-With the help of some excellent study guides and insights from around the table, we meet in the library to get to know the scripture Pastor Rick will use the following Sunday.
+With the help of some excellent study guides and insights from around the table, we meet in the Fellowship hall to get to know the Bible led by Pastor Sherie.

 AL Anon